DOTA 2 Best settings for Max FPS gaming & Lag-free Gaming

 Rendering API: DX11.

-The options shown are DX9, DX11, Vulkan, and OpenGL.
+The options shown are DX11 and Vulkan

 Note: Compute shaders option is enabled only when you have DX11.